What’s with the name?

 SD-Remote does not support DeX.
 It is recommended to disable DeX when using SD-Remote.

-My 8-Series mixer-recorder won’t connect via USB to SD-Remote on my tablet.
+My 8-Series mixer-recorder won’t connect via USB to SD-Remote on my Android tablet.
 Is there a workaround?

 Some tablet data connections perform better when the USB current is limited to 500 mA.
 Try setting Menu>System>USB Charge Out to 500 mA.